Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 • You may need help with some personal grooming routines such as getting to the bathroom or showering for the first few days.
 Even things as simple as bending down to lift the toilet lid may not be possible right away.

-• You may also need assistance with normal household tasks, caring for children, pets, grocery shopping, and helping you stay on course with your fluid and diet intake.
+• You may also need assistance with normal household tasks, caring for children, and pets, grocery shopping, and helping you stay on course with your fluid and diet intake.

 • You may need them to drive you to appointments for about a week or so until you can drive again when cleared by the surgeon and no longer on prescription pain medication.

-Walking and Wound Care after Gastric Bypass
+Walking and Wound Care for Gastric Bypass Recovery

 You will be very fatigued and will tire easily but you need to be diligent about doing your short little walks around the house several times a day.
 You should follow the after-care instructions your surgeon provided regarding wound care and keeping the area clean and as dry as possible to prevent infection.

-There may be thin bandages on your wound site(s) that will need to be redressed after showering or every few days.
-You also may have some staples that will need to be removed or stitches that will dissolve without any intervention.
+Redress the thin bandages on your wound site(s) after showering or every few days.
+Remove any staples and let the stitches dissolve without any intervention.
 Your aftercare directions will include the particulars regarding you and your surgery so you will know what to do.
-If you have any questions, contact your surgeonโ€™s office.
+If you have any questions, contact your surgeon’s office.

 Week 2 and Beyond